saswatsamal/talkwithphotowithgemini/README.md

 ## Acknowledgment

 This project was developed as part of Google's ML Developer Programs Vertex AI Sprint.
-Special thanks to the MLDP Team for their generous support in providing GCP credits and Colab units, which helped facilitate this project.
+Special thanks to the MLDP Team for their generous support in providing GCP credits, which helped facilitate this project.

 ---
 🚀 **Start talking to your images today with Gemini AI!**